NESA: Relational Neuro-Symbolic Static Program Analysis: Overview

 \subsubsection{Reliance of Compilation}

-Mainstream static analysis tools, such as \textsc{FlowDroid}~\cite{Arzt14FlowDroid} and \textsc{Infer}~\cite{CalcagnoDOY09}, are composed of sophisticated semantic analyses applied to IR code generated during the compilation process.
-However, these tools fail to analyze incomplete programs, especially the ones frequently edited in development environments.
-For instance, as illustrated in Figure~\ref{fig:example}(a), the Java class \textsf{Controller} in incomplete during development.
-The developer may need a program slicer~\cite{DBLP:conf/pldi/SridharanFB07} to localize the statements affecting a specific program value, such as the variable \textsf{userCity} at line 26.
-In this scenario, the program slicer is required to identify alias pairs of Java references, such as $(\textsf{addr1}, \textsf{addr3})$ and $(\textsf{user1}, \textsf{user3})$, eventually extracting a program slice that contains lines 16, 19, 21, 23, and 25.
-However, the absence of necessary IR code on incomplete programs hinders the effectiveness of these static analyzers.
+Mainstream analyzers, such as \textsc{FlowDroid}~\cite{Arzt14FlowDroid} and \textsc{Infer}~\cite{CalcagnoDOY09}, are composed of sophisticated semantic analyses applied to IR code generated during the compilation.
+However, these tools fail to analyze incomplete programs, especially the ones in development environments.
+As shown in Fig.~\ref{fig:example}(a), the class \textsf{Controller} is incomplete during development.
+The developer may need a program slicer~\cite{DBLP:conf/pldi/SridharanFB07} to localize the statements affecting the variable \textsf{userCity} at line 26.
+The program slicer should identify alias pairs, such as $(\textsf{addr1}, \textsf{addr3})$ and $(\textsf{user1}, \textsf{user3})$, eventually extracting a program slice that contains lines 16, 19, 21, 23, and 25.
+However, the absence of IR code on incomplete programs hinders the effectiveness of these analyzers.

-Even when a program is compilable, most static analysis techniques have to interfere with the original compilation configuration to access IR code, which becomes challenging for large-scale projects~\cite{DBLP:conf/asplos/ZhouYHCZ24}.
-For example, many LLVM-IR-based analyzers, such as SVF~\cite{Xue16SVF} and \textsc{Pinpoint}~\cite{Shi18Pinpoint}, require C/C++ projects to be compiled using \textsc{wllvm}, a \textsc{Clang} wrapper~\cite{WLLVM}, while C/C++ languages support over 20 build systems and 36 compilers, making it extremely difficult and error-prone to accommodate such a vast array of native build systems and compilers.
-Additionally, the ongoing evolution of IR versions compounds the problem.
-Specifically, many projects may require newer compilers to generate higher-version IR code, such as the latest version of Linux kernel, while many static analyzers are compatible only with specific lower IR versions.
-This mismatch creates an IR version trap~\cite{DBLP:conf/asplos/ZhangCYWTZ24}, further impeding the widespread adoption of static analysis tools in real-world scenarios.
+Even when a program is compilable, most static program analyzers have to interfere with the compilation configuration to access IR code~\cite{DBLP:conf/asplos/ZhouYHCZ24}.
+For example, many LLVM-IR-based analyzers~\cite{Xue16SVF, Shi18Pinpoint} require C/C++ projects to be compiled using specific compiler wrappers~\cite{WLLVM}, while C/C++ languages support over 20 build systems and 36 compilers, making it extremely difficult and error-prone to accommodate such a vast array of native build systems and compilers.
+What's even worse, the ongoing evolution of IR versions compounds the problem.
+Many projects may require newer compilers to generate higher-version IR code, while many static program analyzers are compatible only with specific lower IR versions.
+This mismatch creates an IR version trap~\cite{DBLP:conf/asplos/ZhangCYWTZ24}, impeding the widespread adoption of static program analyzers.